charliesire/FunQuant/paper/paper.md

 ---
-title: "FunQuant: A R package to perform probabilistic quantization in the context of rare events and time-consuming simulations"
+title: "`FunQuant`: A R package to perform probabilistic quantization in the context of rare events and time-consuming simulations"
 output: md_document
 tags: